kmohebbizadeh/AML-for-Image-Analysis-Iris-Recognition/README.md

 Next, is how the iris images are received.
 Luckily we were able to use professional eye images that were not blurry, had too much noise and obstruction.
 If the program were to encounter a blurry, obstructed eye, it would likely make a futile attempt at classifying it.

+Furthermore, in the images we are testing, the detection of noise is not fully precise.
+Sometimes, an overlapping eyelid will be so similar in brightness and color to the iris that it is not detected in by our canny edge and parabolic detection algorithms.
+We believe that when we exact this process, we can improve our model accuracy.

 Finally, our program is very slow.
 This could hinder its real life applications.
 There is potential for efficiency optimization, but this is mostly a downfall of python and not